raspberrypilearning/3D-scene/en/step_4.md

 ---

-You can create polygons such as triangle and use these shapes to create roofs or mountains.
+You can create polygons such as a triangle and use these shapes to create roofs or mountains.

 Go to **Choose a Sprite** and select **Paint** to create a new sprite costume which in this example will be houses.